-Principal of and interest on the \$266,870,000 City of Lubbock, Texas Electric Light and Power System Revenue Bonds, Series 2021 (the "Bonds"), issued by the City of Lubbock, Texas (the "City"), are payable to the holders of the Bonds by The Bank of New York Mellon Trust Company, National Association, Dallas, Texas (the "Paying Agent/Registrar").
+Company, National Association, Dallas, Texas (the "Paying Agent/Registrar").
 The Bonds are initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company, New York, New York ("DTC") pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in principal denominations of \$5,000 or integral multiples thereof within a stated maturity.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
 Principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "BOOK-ENTRY-ONLY SYSTEM" herein).
-Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months, will accrue from the date of initial delivery (the "Delivery Date"), and is payable on April 15, 2022, and on each October 15 and April 15 thereafter until maturity or prior redemption, to the registered owners (initially Cede & Co.) appearing on the registration books of the Paying Agent/Registrar at the close of business on the last business day of the month next preceding each interest payment date (the "Record Date") (see "THE BONDS - Description of the Bonds").
+Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months, will accrue from the date of initial delivery (the "Delivery Date"), and is payable on April 15, 2023, and on each October 15 and April 15 thereafter until maturity or prior redemption, to the registered owners (initially Cede & Co.) appearing on the registration books of the Paying Agent/Registrar at the close of business on the last business day of the month next preceding each interest payment date (the "Record Date") (see "THE BONDS - Description of the Bonds").
+The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, particularly Chapters 1371 and 1502, Texas

-The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, particularly Chapters 1207, 1371 and 1502, Texas Government Code, as amended, Article VIII of the Charter of the City, and an ordinance adopted by the City Council on August 10, 2021 (the "Bond Ordinance").
+Government Code, as amended, Article VIII of the Charter of the City, and an ordinance to be adopted by the City Council on August 9, 2022 (the "Bond Ordinance").
 In the Bond Ordinance, the City Council delegated to each of the Mayor, the City Manager, and the Chief Financial Officer of the City (each, an "Authorized Officer") the authority to effect the sale of the Bonds by the execution of a pricing certificate for the Bonds evidencing the final terms of the Bonds (the "Pricing Certificate") (see "THE BONDS - Authority for Issuance").
 The Bond Ordinance and the Pricing Certificate are collectively referred to herein as the "Ordinance".
 The Bonds are special and limited obligations of the City, payable, both as to principal and interest, solely from and secured by a first lien on and pledge of the Net Revenues of the City's Electric Light and Power System (the "System").
-The Bonds are not payable from monies raised or to be raised from taxation (see "THE BONDS - Security and Source of Payment").
+The Bonds are not payable from monies raised or to be raised from taxation (see "THE BONDS -Security and Source of Payment").

-Proceeds from the sale of the Bonds will be used for the purposes of (i) funding acquisition, purchasing, construction, improvement, renovation, enlarging and/or equipping of property, buildings, structures, facilities, and/or related infrastructure for Lubbock Power & Light, (ii) refunding all of the City's outstanding notes (the "Refunded Notes") issued pursuant to the Electric Light & Power System Revolving Note Program (the "Note Program") on the Delivery Date, which were issued to provide interim financing for capital improvements to the System, (iii) funding the reserve fund requirement for the Bonds, and (iv) paying the costs of issuing the Bonds (see "THE BONDS - Purpose" and - Refunded Notes" and "SOURCES AND USES OF PROCEEDS").
+Proceeds from the sale of the Bonds will be used for the purposes of (i) funding acquisition, purchasing, construction, improvement, renovation, enlarging and/or equipping of property, buildings, structures, facilities, and/or related infrastructure for Lubbock Power & Light, (ii) funding the reserve fund requirement for the Bonds, if necessary, and (iii) paying the costs of issuing the Bonds (see "THE BONDS - Purpose" and "SOURCES AND USES OF PROCEEDS").

-The Bonds maturing on and after April 15, 2031, are subject to redemption at the option of the City, on April 15, 2030, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Redemption Provisions").
+The Bonds maturing on and after April 15, 2033, are subject to redemption at the option of the City, on April 15, 2032, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Redemption Provisions").